jaberjaber23/JRKit_Advanced_Encoding_Toolkit/README.md

 ## Contributing
-We welcome contributions from the community.
+I welcome contributions from the library.
 To contribute to JRKit, please read the CONTRIBUTING.md.

 ## License
 JRKit is distributed under the MIT License.